Do you guys remember this jackfruit okonomiyaki?

 - Cook for about 5 minutes.
 Using a spatula, move everything to a side of the skillet to leave room to sautée the noodles.

-- Add the cooked soba noodles to the skillet, top with about 2 tbsp of okonomiyaki sauce and stir to coat the noodles with the sauce.
+- Add the cooked soba noodles to the skillet, top with about 2 tablespoon of okonomiyaki sauce and stir to coat the noodles with the sauce.
 Sautée the noodles for 2 minutes before shaping them into a round (approximately the same size as your crepe that is on the side).

 - Once again, using two spatulas, transfer the okonomiyaki on top of the soba noodles.
 Lower the heat to low and cook for 3-5 minutes.
 In the meantime, prepare the last layer: the tofu omelet.

 - Combine the silken tofu, chickpea flour, nutritional yeast, onion powder, kala namak, and turmeric in a blender (I used a manual hand chopper).
-Blend until smooth, if the batter is too thick, add 1 tbsp water.
+Blend until smooth, if the batter is too thick, add 1 tablespoon water.

 - Heat another non-stick skillet over medium heat.
 Once hot, add one teaspoon of oil and spread it evenly.
 Pour the batter into the skillet and spread into a thin crepe/pancake, it should have the same size as your okonomiyaki.